GadgetAngel/Voron2.4_My_Build_Log/README.md

 Since the Raspberry Pi is a 3.3V logic device, I use [3.6V Zener Diodes](https://www.amazon.com/Chanzon-34-Values-Zener-Assorted/dp/B07BTWBXJ3) for over voltage protection on the Raspberry Pi's GPIO lines when using a 5VDC power supply for the 4-channel relay module to activate the relay's coils.

+Click here see the JPG file for the ["Voron 2.4 AC Electrical Wiring Diagram"](https://github.com/GadgetAngel/Voron2.4_My_Build_Log/tree/main/Electronics_Case_Wiring_Diagram#a-picture-of-the-voron-24-ac-electrical-wiring-diagram-for-queen)

-Click here see the JPG and PDF files for the ["Voron 2.4 AC Electrical Wiring Diagram"]()
+Click here to see the PDF file for the ["Voron 2.4 AC Electrical Wiring Diagram"](https://github.com/GadgetAngel/Voron2.4_My_Build_Log/tree/main/Electronics_Case_Wiring_Diagram#the-pdf-file-of-the-voron-24-ac-electrical-wiring-diagram-for-queen)

 ## The PDF file of the "Color PIN Diagram" for the Octopus Pro V1.0: